unknown source

 - vertex cover upper bounds neighborhood diversity by an exponential function

-- bounded twin-cover number does not imply bounded neighborhood diversity
+- graph classes with bounded twin-cover number are not bounded neighborhood diversity

 - linear clique-width upper bounds clique-width by a linear function